cloudfoundry/diego-notes/distributed-locking-and-presence.md

 A limitation or possible enhancement to discuss with Hashicorp would be to perform a release&delete which is currently two operations.
 This may not be needed if all we ever do is just whack the session which will auto-destruct all our data.

+It seems that if data exists, we should also be checking the Leader(Session) of the data to determine if its still owned.
+Given the data may still exist in the KV store, it may not however be acquired (see above, 2 step process).